What Makes a Freelance Business Sustainable?

 Transparency is how we know what we're worth to clients and what they're willing to pay.

-Predictable Income
+Predictable income

-After you reach a point when you feel like you're charging a good rate, the next step is to have a predictable income.
+After you reach a point when you feel like you're charging a good rate, the next step in business sustainability is to have a predictable income.
 You may charge a great rate, but if your income is still up and down, your business won't feel sustainable.
 You'll be stressed during the low-earning months.

 Predictable income happens when you have a steady stream of clients interested in you and your work (which I'll talk about in the next section).
 But predictable income isn't the same as consistent income.
 You may have a predictable amount of income each month — enough to cover your needs — but that doesn't mean it's consistent from month to month.
 I still have variations in my monthly income; no two months are the same.
 And that's one of the biggest differences between freelancing and a full-time job, since you need to plan for those variations (and even calculate what-if scenarios)